ezakhar/help/en/basics/create-plan-activity.md

-# How to plan an activity
+# Create a planned activity

 In this section you will find information about [two types of activities in Staminity ](#types)and about how to: